computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 __"Innovate like a startup.
 Even if you aren't one."__

+Citrusbyte made me realize that the culture of a consultancy doesn't have to perfectly match the culture of its clients.
+Sometimes, enterprises will look for consultants that can work seamlessly with their teams, often on-site.
+Other times, enterprises will look to consultants to accomplish tasks that are ill-suited for their own teams.
+You can build a great business using either model, but there are often advantages to building your own culture, and owning your own process, and just focusing on the deliverables that your clients care about.

-Citrusbyte also has a very good idea of the clients they'd like to work with, and they do it at large scale.
-One of the company's partners was kind enough to explain some of the key metrics they use to understand their business, and how to approach planning strategically and pragmatically. (more about accounting, etc?)
+Citrusbyte also has a very good idea of the clients they'd like to work with, and they do it at large scale. key metrics they use to understand their business, and how to approach planning strategically and pragmatically. (more about accounting, etc?)

 ### Dockyard